-I’m talking about page-turners.
-I’m talking about, you need to be careful picking up one of these books before bedtime, because when you put it down, it’ll be 4:00 a.m., and you’ll be a zombie at work all day.
+I'm talking about riveting page-turners.
+I'm talking about, you need to be careful when picking up one of these books before bedtime, because when you put it down it'll be 4:00 a.m. and you'll be a zombie at work all the next day.
+Trust me, I know.
+And I'm talking about—not just one or two out the 11, or 23-book series is good, and the rest are so-so, but all of them are can't-put-it-down excellent.
+This is around 60 books we're talking about, all of which are riveting, every one of which I've read.
+That's about five years worth of New York subway-reading.

-Actually the first two authors have had one book of their respective series turned into a movie: Lee Child’s Jack Reacher character was played by Tom Cruise in “Jack Reacher,” and Stephen Hunter’s Bob Lee Swagger was played by Mark Wahlberg in “Shooter.”
+Actually, the first two authors have had one book of their respective series turned into movies: Lee Child's Jack Reacher character was played by Tom Cruise (and also Jai Courtney) in "Jack Reacher," and Stephen Hunter's Bob Lee Swagger was played by Mark Wahlberg in "Shooter."

-However, there are 20 books in the Jack Reacher series, and 9 books about Bob Lee Swagger, not to mention 4 books about Bob’s dad, Earl, who’s a movie franchise all to himself.
+However, there are 12 books about Bob Lee Swagger, not to mention 3 books about Bob's dad, Earl, who's a movie franchise all to himself, and even Bob's dad's dad, Charles, is good for at least one movie.
+Oh, and Bob's got a kid, Ray, an FBI agent—bunch of movies right there.

 1. Jack Reacher